-Alcohol breath testing will be conducted in a manner to assure a high degree of accuracy and reliability utilizing a trained Breath Alcohol Technician (BAT).
+Alcohol breath testing will be conducted in accordance with USDOT rule, 49 CFR Part 40.
 The test, expressed as a percentage, will measure the blood alcohol content (BAC) as defined in terms of grams of alcohol per 210 liters of breath.
 A second test will be conducted in all cases where the initial test measured a BAC above .000%, and action will be taken based on the BAC level of the second test as listed below.

-1. The following are thresholds for alcohol testing along with the minimum mandatory employment action to be taken by departments:
+1. The following are thresholds for alcohol testing along with the minimum mandatory employment action to be taken by departments: - a.

-- a.
 BAC Level .002% - .019% - b.
 Employees testing at this level shall be prohibited from driving motor vehicles on City business, or operating hazardous equipment or machinery, until such time as their BAC is .000%.
 Subsequent alcohol tests shall be taken to confirm that a reading of .000% has been obtained prior to the employee returning to duty.
 2. BAC Level .020% - .039% - a.
-This is considered a LOW LEVEL TEST RESULT.- - b.
+This is considered a LOW LEVEL TEST RESULT. - b.
 Employees testing at this level shall be removed from duty and referred for an EAP assessment.
-Prior to returning to duty, the employee must agree to and sign a Conditions of Employment agreement, and must complete a return-to-duty breath alcohol, if recommended by EAP based on their clinical assessment. - c.
+Prior to returning to duty, the employee must agree to and sign a Conditions of Employment agreement, and must complete a return-to-duty breath alcohol, if recommended by EAP based on their clinical assessment.

+c.
 In consideration of the totality of the circumstances involved, disciplinary action in accordance with Chapter 709, Disciplinary Action/Personnel Policy and Procedures, may be necessary at the discretion of the Department.

-3. BAC Level .040% and higher - a.
-This is considered a POSITIVE TEST RESULT - - b.
+3. BAC Level .040% and higher

+a.
+This is considered a POSITIVE TEST RESULT.

+b.
 An employee testing at this level shall immediately be suspended and placed on leave without pay status for a minimum of two weeks and subject to the conditions of Section 705.06 (H) of this chapter.